Mon – Sun: 24/7 Plumbing

 Blocked Stainless Steel Kitchen Sink

-A clogged kitchen drain is one of the most common reasons for various plumbing problems like leaks and wastewater backflow, both of which can emit an unbearable foul odour.
+A clogged kitchen drain is one of the most common reasons for various plumbing problems like leaks and wastewater backflow, which can emit an unbearable foul odour.
 And there’s no one reason for a clogged drain.

 Anything from debris deposits to old and worn-out pipes can cause this issue.
-Food, hair and other waste particles entering the drain can block it and prevent it from transporting wastewater to the sewage tank.
+Food, hair and other waste particles entering the drain can block and prevent it from transporting wastewater to the sewage tank.
 Over time, the accumulated debris and wastewater in the pipe may start smelling.

 Note that if too much water is in the sink, you must remove it manually (gross, we know).
 So, we recommend wearing gloves, an old apron, a face mask and safety glasses to protect yourself from splashes.